 If the unthinkable happens, how much are you liable for?
-Many wedding contracts include a statement that liability is limited to the amount that the couple paid.
+Many wedding photographer contracts include a statement that liability is limited to the amount that the couple paid.

-In other words, a lawsuit may mean the photographer has to refund the entire fee, but the liability cannot go over what the couple paid the photographer.
+A lawsuit may mean the photographer has to refund the entire fee, but the liability cannot go over what the couple paid the photographer.

 15. What About Breaks, Food, and Assistants?

-Wedding photography contracts are a legal document, yes, but they also help make sure the photographer and the couple are on the same page from day one.
+Wedding contracts for photographers are legal documents.
+They also assure the photographer and the couple are on the same page from day one.

 Starting with a template is fine, but don’t forget to ask all the right questions.
 Discussing expectations in advance makes you less likely to have a dissatisfied client.